thilowrona/fatbox/README.md

 ## Setup
 ### Linux
 1. Install **Python 3**
-2. Install packages required for module listed in ``` requirements.txt```.
+2. Install required packages listed in ``` requirements.txt```.
 You can install these packages with:

 ``` pip install -r /path/to/requirements.txt ```